yannickl88/blog-articles/drafts/creating-bundle-configuration.md

 ## Defining a config
 The [Symfony docs do quite a good job at explaining how to define configuration for your bundle][2].
 I will not go too much in depth, but only show a basic running example to give a brief impression on usage.
 So as an example the configuration will be for a small library which communicates with a web service.

-In the library there is a `RestClient` which requires the services URL, a port, a username, a password and a timeout in seconds.
+In the library there is a `RestClient` which requires the service URL, a port, a username, a password and a timeout in seconds.
 The library class would look like so:

 ```php
 namespace Acme\Lib\WebClient;